Horizon classification via Riemannian flows: Surface gravity

-\begin{theorem} Let $(M,g)$ be a $4$-dimensional spacetime satisfying the dominant energy condition.
-Let $H$ be a smooth degenerate compact totally geodesic horizon in $M$ and $F$ the Riemannian flow defined by the null generators.
-Suppose (iii) or (iv) of Theorem \ref{car} hold and the flow is Diophantine on $H =\mathbb{T}^3$ (in case (iv)) or Diophantine on each $2$-torus (in case iii-a)).
+We have the following\footnote{The statement and proof of the next result are improved and simplified with respect to the published version. } \begin{theorem} Let $(M,g)$ be a $4$-dimensional spacetime satisfying the dominant energy condition.
+Let $H$ be a smooth degenerate compact totally geodesic horizon in $M$.
+Suppose the flow on the horizon is of the type (iii-a) or (iv) of Theorem \ref{car} hence conjugate to a linear flow on a 3-torus.
+Moreover, assume the conjugate flow on $\mathbb{T}^3$ is Diophantine (in case (iv)) or Diophantine on one (and hence every) $2$-torus fibers (in case (iii-a)).
 Then there exists a smooth lightlike tangent vector field $n^{\prime}$ on $H$ with constant zero surface gravity. \end{theorem}

-\begin{proof} Since in both cases, the flow is isometric, from Prop.\ \ref{kqf}, we can choose a smooth lightlike tangent vector field $n$ on $H$ and define a Riemannian metric $\widetilde{g}$ for which $n$ is Killing.
-The vector field $n$ is differentiably conjugated to a linear vector field on $\mathbb{T}^3$ i.e., there exists a diffeomorphism $\phi$ such that $\phi_*n$ is a linear vector field (case (iv)) and the same holds on each $2$-torus in case (iii-a) (\cite{carriere84}).
-So we can suppose without lost of generality that $n$ is a linear vector field on $H =\mathbb{T}^3$ (case (iv)) and on each $2$-torus (case (iii-a)).
-From Theorem \ref{Birk app}, $ \int_H \kappa\,d\tilde{g} = 0, $ and from Prop.\ \ref{birk}, while for case (iii-a), we have on each 2-torus $\int_{\mathbb{T}^2} \kappa\,d\tilde{g} = 0$.
-Since $n$ is a Diophantine vector on $H =\mathbb{T}^3$ (case iv) and on each $2$-torus (case (iii-a)), from \cite[Thm.\ 2.3 point (i) and Thm.\ 2.4]{dehgan07}, there exists a smooth function $f$ on $H$ such that $n(f) = \kappa$.
-It follows that $n^{\prime} = e^{-f}n$ has constant zero surface gravity.

-In the previous argument, for case (iii-a), the reader could be concerned that the function $f$ and hence $n^{\prime}$ really are proved to exist on each $\mathbb{T}^2$ fiber, the existence of a smooth global choice $n^{\prime}$ being unclear.
-The global field is obtained as follows.
-First note that the proved existence of the geodesic field $n^{\prime}$ on each $\mathbb{T}^2$ fiber implies that fixing the value on $n^{\prime}$ on a point of the fiber and extending it along the geodesic determines by continuity a smooth geodesic choice all over the fiber.
-Thus on the image of a local section $s: I\to H$, $I\subset S^1$ of the $\mathbb{T}^2$ bundle over $S^1$ we can fix the value of $n^{\prime}$ and then determine a smooth geodesic choice all over the open subset of $H$ projecting on $I$.
-A global geodesic choice is then obtained gluing the local fields by using a partition of unity for $H$ lifted from a partition of unity for $S^1$. \end{proof}